stakater/stakater-docs/docs/content/sre/tronador/tronador_config.md

 - **`authSecret`**: Name of the Secret required in case of a private repository.
 If this field is not filled, it will be treated as a public repository.
 - **`imagePullSecret`**: Name of the Secret required to access the image repository where the application's images are hosted, e.g. Nexus or Docker.

-Note: The Secrets mentioned under `mappings.authSecret` and `mappings.imagePullSecret` will only be created in the relevant Environments' namespaces, and not in any other namespaces.
-The relevant Environments are those that are based on the repositories mentioned in `mappings.repos`.

 ### orgLevelSecrets

 `orgLevelSecrets` contains Secrets that are to be used as default Secrets for any repositories that do not have their name mentioned in a mapping.
 This field can prove useful in case there are a large number of repositories that share the same Secret(s), and it is infeasible to write all of the repository names in a mapping.